reframejs/reframe/docs/customization-manual.template.md

 We can, however, create the browser entry code ourselves.

-Instead of providing a `.universal.js` or `.dom.js` page object, we provide only one page object `.html.js` along with a `.entry.js` file.
+Instead of providing a `.universal.js` or `.dom.js` page config, we provide only one page config `.html.js` along with a `.entry.js` file.
 Reframe will then use the `.entry.js` code as browser entry instead of generating one.

 For example: